charlenemandimutsira-bit/untoh_test/pages/about.md

 ---
-title: Exhibit Statement and Themes
+title: Exhibit Statement, Themes, and Curatorial Statement
 layout: about
 permalink: /about.html
 # include CollectionBuilder info at bottom